Special Bursaries and Funds

 The Harry Barkley fund was set up to provide a contribution towards the costs of the 5th year elective period of training for clinical medical students.
 It was established from a bequest by Dr Harry Barkley in 1981.

 Students should apply by 1st April in their 4th year.
-A link to a short application form will be added here in Michaelmas Term.
+Apply here.

 Applicants will be asked to provide an outline of the elective proposed, a risk assessment and an estimate of expenses.